Antwannnn/etherpeek/README.md

-No doc, just use cargo run -- help
+No doc, just use cargo run -- help (yes with the space)